oneminch/Notes/HTML.md

     - `alt` text should also be different from caption text.
 In the absence of an image, both texts are displayed which becomes redundant.
 - Use [[CSS]] to alter image size.
 - Include `aria-label` attribute for screen readers to read out loud information that's important. #a11y
-- Add a `<caption>` to tables to aid all readers but particularly blind users. #a11y
+- Add a `<caption>` to tables to aid all readers but particularly visually-impaired users. #a11y
 - It's considered best practice to set the `for` attribute on a `<label>`.
 - Always include the meta tag below in the `head` of HTML documents: